KarMiles/hotel-maintenance/README.md

 To close a ticket its unique number (ticket id) is required.
 If you do not know the ticket id, you may find it via option 4 - See all maintenance tickets, where all tickets are presented, both open and closed.

-After successfully closing a ticket a confirmation is shown together with details of the ticket.
+After successfully closing a ticket confirmation is shown together with details of the ticket.

 ##### 4 - See all maintenance tickets.
 Purpose of this option is displaying all tickets that are present in the system, both open and closed.
 This is for the reference in case information is needed on history of any room or for other reasons.